Vault-Co/DeepFreeze/README.md

 gives your code a nice organized look that is self-documenting.

 It vastly improves maintainability in the unfortunate instance where you are hit by a bus and never commented your code.
+Ask yourself if you did not come in tomorrow could another coder pick up where you left off?